SELECT, TABLE, WITH — retrieve rows from a table or view

 According to the SQL standard, the expressions in the output list should

-be computed before applying DISTINCT
+be computed before applying DISTINCT, ORDER

-.
+BY, or LIMIT.
 This is obviously necessary

-, since otherwise it's not clear
+when using DISTINCT, since otherwise it's not clear

 what values are being made distinct.
 However, in many cases it is